GovTechSIOT/DECADA_PLAYBOOK/docs/Overview/Overview.md

 **<u>Introduction</u>**

-In collaboration with Envision, DECADA is built on-top of their solution (EnOS) to form the Device Management Layer of the Smart Nation Sensor Platform.a Multi-Tenant Cloud Platform which forms the Device Management Layer of the Smart Nation Sensor Platform.
+In collaboration with Envision, DECADA is built on-top of their solution (EnOS) to form the Device Management Layer of the Smart Nation Sensor Platform.

 <div align=center>
 <img width="850" src="./images/Decada_OV_Diagram.png"/>